silexphp/Silex/doc/providers/validator.rst

     });

 You will have to handle the display of these violations yourself.
-You can however use the *FormExtension* which can make use of the *ValidatorExtension*.
+You can however use the *FormProvider* which can make use of the *ValidatorProvider*.

 For more information, consult the `Symfony2 Validation documentation
 <http://symfony.com/doc/2.0/book/validation.html>`_.